Generic Name: estradiol (ES-tra-DYE-ol)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include abnormal vaginal bleeding; or severe or persistent nausea or vomiting.Proper storage of estradiol gel:
+Symptoms may include abnormal vaginal bleeding; breast tenderness; drowsiness or fatigue; nausea and vomiting; stomach pain.Proper storage of estradiol gel:

 Store estradiol gel at room temperature, between 68 and 77 degrees F (20 and 25 degrees C) with the cap secured.
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep estradiol gel out of the reach of children and away from pets.

 - If you have any questions about estradiol gel, please talk with your doctor, pharmacist, or other health care provider.